 Not just the bagged type, but we do have air fryer frozen fish sticks instructions if that is what you’re talking about.
 I am speaking about fresh fish that has been frozen and is still that way when you realize dinner is just an hour or so away.
 For that we have info. about how to cook frozen salmon in the oven and lots of other ways.

-My kids’ favorite meal is probably frozen shrimp in air fryer.
+When cooking frozen fish, my kids’ favorite meal is probably frozen shrimp in air fryer.
 They seriously turn out so good with seasonings on the outside.
+And we share several methods of how to cook frozen scallops here.

 We have been cooking frozen meat to tender a few ways.
 You can opt for air fryer frozen fish or frozen salmon in air fryer or use a pressure cooker.
 For that method we have the same.
 Instant Pot frozen salmon turns out quite good.